cloudmesh-community/book/chapters/prg/python/python-matplotlib.md

 Invoking plt.show() now will show a figure with both sine and cosine lines displayed.
-Now that we have a figure generated it would be useful to label the x and y axis and provide a title.
+Now that we have a figure generated it would be useful to label the x and y-axis and provide a title.
 This is done by the following three commands:

 ```python